Disentangled Latent Spaces Facilitate Data-Driven Auxiliary Learning: Introduction

 \section{Introduction}

-Human learning is often considered to be a combination of processes (\eg{}, high-level acquired skills and evolutionary encoded physical perception) that are used together and can be transferred from one problem to another.
-Inspired by this, \textit{Multi-Task Learning (MTL)}~\citep{caruana1997multitask} represents a machine learning paradigm where multiple tasks are learned together to improve the generalization ability of a model by using shared knowledge that derives from considering different aspects of the input.
-Specifically, this is achieved by jointly optimizing the model's parameters across different tasks, allowing the model to learn task-specific and task-shared representations simultaneously.
-As a result, MTL can lead to better generalization, improved efficiency at inference time, and enhanced performance on individual tasks by exploiting their underlying relationships.
+Human learning is often considered a combination of processes (\eg{}, high-level acquired skills, and evolutionary encoded physical perception) that are used together and can be transferred from one problem to another.
+Inspired by this, \textit{\gls{mtl}}~\cite{caruana1997multitask} represents the machine learning paradigm where multiple tasks are learned together to improve the generalization ability of a model by using shared knowledge that derives from considering different aspects of the input.
+Specifically, this is achieved by jointly optimizing the model's parameters across different tasks, allowing the model to learn task-specific and shared representations simultaneously.
+As a result, \gls{mtl} can lead to better generalization, improved efficiency at inference time, and improved performance on individual tasks by exploiting their underlying relationships.

-A specific form of this learning approach referred to as \textit{auxiliary learning}, has garnered considerable interest in recent years~\citep{liebel2018auxiliary}.
-In particular, auxiliary learning is a specific type of MTL, where auxiliary tasks are intentionally crafted to ultimately boost the performance of the \maintask{}.
-As of now, auxiliary tasks are found by meta-learning~\citep{liu2019self,navon2021auxiliary}, but this requires the a priori definition of the hierarchy of the desired auxiliary tasks and is computationally inefficient.
-Thus, the question is: \textit{can we discover with no prior knowledge one or more additional auxiliary tasks in order to improve the performance of the \maintask{}?}
+A particular form of this learning approach, referred to as \textit{auxiliary learning}, has garnered considerable interest in recent years~\cite{liebel2018auxiliary}.
+Auxiliary learning consists of using an additional set of tasks, dubbed auxiliary tasks.
+These tasks operate on the same input data and lead to a shared representation useful to boost the performance on the \maintask{}, \ie{}, the only task of interest.
+At the state-of-the-art, auxiliary tasks are generated by meta-learning~\cite{liu2019self,navon2021auxiliary}, but this requires an a priori definition of the hierarchy of the desired auxiliary tasks and is often computationally inefficient.
+Thus, the question is: can we discover without prior knowledge one or more additional auxiliary tasks from the data to improve the performance on the \maintask{}?

-In this paper, we explore this difficult problem by proposing \detaux{}, a weakly supervised strategy that discovers auxiliary classification tasks that enable solving a single-task classification problem in a multi-task fashion.
-Specifically, \detaux{} is capable of individuating unrelated auxiliary tasks: unrelatedness in MTL means to have two or more tasks that do not share any features, as proven to be effective in the MTL literature~\citep{wang2003facial,zhou2011hierarchical,paredes2012exploiting,jayaraman2014decorrelating,zheng2019exploiting,liu2019encoding}.
+In this paper, we explore this problem by proposing \detaux{}, a weakly supervised strategy that discovers auxiliary classification tasks that enable solving a single-task classification problem in a multi-task fashion, as depicted in Figure~\ref{fig:fig_teaser}.
+Specifically, \detaux{} is capable of individuating unrelated auxiliary tasks: unrelatedness in \gls{mtl} means to have two or more tasks whose features have \emph{no} semantic intersection, and proved to be effective in the literature~\cite{wang2003facial,zhou2011hierarchical,paredes2012exploiting,jayaraman2014decorrelating,zheng2019exploiting,liu2019encoding}.